The model or the pedestal? Which is the more effective image?

 Photo Credit: Aaron UsherIII

 Lighting is KEY to great photos.
-Bounce cards with natural lighting is the easiest way for amateur photographers to get better "fill light" with or without a model.
+Bounce cards with natural lighting are the easiest way for amateur photographers to get better "fill light" with or without a model.

 At the shoot with a live model, be prepared.
 You need at least one or two extra people to hold bounce cards when you try to capture the right moment of sunshine.

 I must confess that I've learned a lot about shooting models from watching America's Top Model.
 Laugh at me all you want, but if you need to use models to photograph your work, then watch this show for helpful insights.
-(Cycle 16 premieres Wednesday, Feb.
-23!)
 Listen to the experts critique the photos, learn from their voices of experience.
 While fashion photography is not the same as photographing art and craft, there are many tips you can carry back to your own photography.

-When using models, be prepared for a long photo shoot.
+When using models, be prepared for a long photoshoot.
 Working with models always seems to take at least twice as long as you plan.
-Hair, make-up, clothing, lighting are all a significant factor.
-Adding the problems involved in the way the jewelry, clothing or art actually fits (or doesn't fit) on the model, is a very complex puzzle.
+Hair, make-up, clothing, lighting are all significant factors.
+Adding the problems involved in the way the jewelry, clothing, or art actually fits (or doesn't fit) on the model, is a very complex puzzle.

 What do you think?
 The model or the pedestal?

-Looking for a beautiful book with amazing images of the manequin and the model.
-Marjorie Schick's book about her art to wear offers 100's of images that might inspire your next photo shoot.
+Looking for a beautiful book with amazing images of the mannequin and the model.
+Marjorie Schick's book about her art to wear offers 100's of images that might inspire your next photoshoot.